Maulsbay History, Family Crest & Coats of Arms

 The Anglo-Saxon name Maulsbay comes from when the family resided in the region of Maultby in various counties throughout England.
 Maulsbay is a topographic surname, which was given to a person who resided near a physical feature such as a hill, stream, church, or type of tree.
 Habitation names form the other broad category of surnames that were derived from place-names.
 They were derived from pre-existing names for towns, villages, parishes, or farmsteads.
 Other local names are derived from the names of houses, manors, estates, regions, and entire counties.

 Early Origins of the Maulsbay family

-Another 130 words (9 lines of text) covering the years 183 and 1831 are included under the topic Early Maulsbay History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Maulsbay research.
+Another 63 words (4 lines of text) covering the years 183 and 1831 are included under the topic Early Maulsbay History in all our PDF Extended History products and printed products wherever possible.

 Maulsbay Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Maulsbay has been recorded under many different variations, including Maltby, Maltbie, Maltbe, Maultsby, Maltsby and many more.

 Early Notables of the Maulsbay family (pre 1700)